akhil-arun/TikTok_Rank/README.md

 # TikTokPets

 There are two different stages of the project, and they have yet to be linked together.
 The two parts will be linked together very shortly!

+File organization is kind of sloppy right now, it needs to be fixed

 This project is being hosted on Replit.

 Note: The Play Game will currently not do anything when clicked.